 iPadOS will be released at some point in September, alongside iOS 13, but you don’t have to wait that long to try it out.

-iOS developers can download the iPadOS beta right now, and consumers will be able to download a public beta of iPadOS at some point in July.
-It’ll be buggy and may cause adverse effects, but it’s an option for those who simply cannot wait until later this year for the full release.
+If you want to install the iPadOS beta we explain how to do so here, but expect it to be buggy and may cause adverse effects, but it’s an option for those who simply cannot wait until later this year for the full release.

 Which iPads are compatible with iPadOS?